Using U.S. Voter Registration Information to Track 20th-century Ancestors

 *Effective May 2010, GenWeekly articles that are more than five years old no longer require a subscription for full access.

-Would you like to keep up-to-date with the latest releases from Genealogy Today, along with news from a variety of other sources by receiving The Genealogy News (a FREE service) by email?
-Yes, sign me up
+Have you read The Genealogy News today?
+Keep up-to-date with the latest releases from Genealogy Today, along with news from a variety of other sources when you Sign Up for